MARKETING ANALYTICS2025-10-14

 Not prioritizing data quality: “Garbage in, garbage out” is a well-known adage.
 The same is true for data analytics.
 Proper data maintenance is an absolute priority if you want to get the analytics right.
 Data must be quality-controlled, sorted, and meta-tagged before processing.

 Similarly, poorly structured data architectures can make retrieving the data for study difficult.
-Most marketing teams end up with data silos, where information from campaigns is not shared, leading to difficulties in the ability to obtain insights.
+Most marketing teams end up with data silos, where information from campaigns is not shared, leading to difficulties in obtaining insights.